Ubloobok/StructEquality/README.md

 # StructEquality

-Performance comparison of different Dictionary usages in .NET/C#.
+Performance comparison of different Struct and Dictionary usages in .NET/C#.

 In addition to standard `Dictionary<TKey, TValue>`, also includes experimental: